 You clean a sponge filter by removing the sponges and squeezing them several times in a bucket of old tank water or water treated with a water conditioner.
 Give it three (3) squeezes until the water that comes from the filter is not too dirty anymore.

-The same goes for the media in hang on back filters.
-But you also need to take out the impeller and clean gunk off of it.
+The same goes for the media to hang on back filters.
+But you also need to take out the impeller and clean the gunk off of it.

 You can take out and scrub tank decorations in a bucket of water treated with a water conditioner.
 You can use a toothbrush exclusive only for this task.

 Scrub away debris on the decorations.
 Never use soap because introducing it back into the aquarium will harm your fish.